 In two weeks, I have successfully lost 3.8 pounds!
 Hooray!
-And in two weeks, HBL has lost…
+And in two weeks, my husband has lost…

 Wait for it…

 To say it’s difficult not to compare my progress with his, especially since we’re eating the same exact stuff, is an understatement.
 Remember when I said to remind me how it’s easier for guys to lose weight?

 Barring all that, it’s pretty awesome getting healthy with my husband.
 I’m so proud of how seriously he’s taking his health – it’s obviously paying off!
 And I’m proud of myself, too, for not buckling under Aunt Flo’s pressure and sneaking chocolate chips out of the bag, or caving under the weight of McDonald’s’ heavy stare.
 We are kicking our bad habits in the butt, and we’re doing it together!

 So, wanna kick butt, too?
 Here are some tips that are helping us develop a new, more conscious way of eating – and helping us lose the extra weight at the same time.

 Five Easy Tips For Developing Healthy Eating Habits